Zarpat-hub/springboot-firstapp/README.md

 # springboot-firstapp

 This is my first springboot project.
-Simple REST API connected to POSTGRESQL database.
+Simple REST API connected to PostgreSQL database.
 Nothing special but definitely step forward for my carrier :)